Nathaniel Fish Moore

 Nathaniel Fish Moore (December 25, 1782 – April 27, 1872) was the eighth president of Columbia College; he had earlier been a lawyer and served on the faculty.
 He was the nephew of the college's former president Benjamin Moore.

+Moore earned his AB at Columbia in 1802, during which time his uncle Benjamin Moore served as president of the college.
+He was promoted to MA in 1805.